PDF files require a PDF viewer.

 - There should be at least one cell phone in each vehicle for emergencies.

-If your organization is planning an outdoor recreation trip, it is recommended that the organization sponsor a safety education workshop as a condition of attending the trip.
-Although this is not a foolproof way to prevent injuries or accidents, it can educate members and help them to avoid mishaps due to lack of knowledge on the proper procedures.
+- If your organization is planning an outdoor recreation trip, it is recommended that the organization sponsor a safety education workshop as a condition of attending the trip so as to prevent injuries or accidents.

 - Director of Student Activities and Wellness: 956-537-0555